Yod Pointing to Jupiter: Belief Apex Meaning

 Holding beliefs lightly as a practice

-Jupiter apex natives do better when they treat conviction as provisional rather than final.
-The apex will keep prompting revisions whether the native wants them or not.
-Strongly-held beliefs that collapse under pressure are usually the same beliefs the native had defended loudest; beliefs held more tentatively tend to evolve gracefully.
+Jupiter apex people often do better when they treat conviction as provisional rather than final.
+The apex may keep prompting revisions.
+Strongly held beliefs can collapse under pressure when they have been defended too rigidly; beliefs held more tentatively tend to evolve more gracefully.

 Pay attention to what across multiple reformations feels durable.
 Whatever survives several Jupiter overhauls is closer to the native's real philosophy than any single phase's commitments.
 This durable core often does not look like a standard belief system; it is usually more primitive and more useful than whatever framework the native is currently attached to.